pranai2279/JavaHelloWorld/README.md

-This is for Jenkins implementation
+This is for Jenkins implementation demo.
-It's Chill day.